 The term digital sovereignty has been used to describe a new model for people and collectives in the digital world that focuses on competences, duties and rights.
-The research group uses integrative approaches of practice-oriented design research to investigate the constitution and coordination of personal and collective scope for action and decision-making with regard to their use and appropriation on the one hand, and their designability on the other.
+The research group uses integrative approaches of practice-oriented design research to investigate the constitution and coordination of personal and collective scope for action and decision-making with regard to the use and appropriation on one hand, and the designability on the other.

-The term digital sovereignty has been used for some time to describe a new model for people in the digital world that focuses on the competencies, duties, and rights of the individual in times of increasing data analysis, profiling and dwindling privacy.
-The surveillance and espionage activities of numerous national intelligence services revealed by Edward Snowden illustrate the relevance of this problem area, in which politicians and organizations have recently put the definition and safeguarding of digital sovereignty of citizens and organisations is increasingly being put on the agenda.
+The term digital sovereignty has been used for some time as a new leitmotif for navigating the digital world, that focuses on the competences, duties and rights of the individual in times of increasing data analysis, profiling and dwindling privacy.
+At European and national governance levels, the definition and safeguarding of digital sovereignty of citizens and organisations is increasingly being put on the agenda.
 The different discourses thus encompass both the sovereignty of individual users and the sovereignty of collectives and states.

 Research Group Lead

 Research Group Assistant